andmatand/midi-to-pico8/README.md

                             Override PICO-8 note duration setting (normally auto- detected from MIDI tempo)
       --start-offset START_OFFSET
-                            Offset the starting note number (in PICO-8 notes)
+                            Change the start point in the MIDI file (in # of PICO-8 SFX)
+      --no-compact          Don't try to compact groups of repeated notes (this will save time but possibly use more SFX slots)

 ## Please Note
 MIDI format stores music in a conceptually different way than PICO-8's tracker